Some links to products and partners on this website will earn an affiliate commission.

 I use 0.4p as my base valuation.

-While redemption rates for the pricier Hiltons can sometimes be eye-watering, you can get some seriously good value with Hilton at lower category hotels and (sometimes) across the board with points and money.
+While redemption rates for the pricier Hiltons can sometimes be eye-watering, you can get some seriously good value with Hilton at lower category hotels.

 IHG Rewards Club